 Learn more about lymph node status and prognosis.

 This section of the report has basic information including your name, medical record number, date of birth, age and sex, date of the biopsy and name of the health care provider who ordered the report (most often your surgeon).

 This section records the location in the breast where the biopsy sample(s) was removed.

-This is a description of the type of biopsies used to remove the tissue sample and lymph nodes (if lymph nodes removed).
+This is a description of the type of biopsies used to remove the tissue sample and lymph nodes (if lymph nodes were removed).

-One of the first things the pathologist does when he/she receives the biopsy tissue is to take measurements and record a description of the tissue as it appears to the naked eye (without a microscope).
+One of the first things the pathologist does when he or she receives the biopsy tissue is to take measurements and record a description of the tissue as it appears to the naked eye (without a microscope).

 The gross description also includes information on how the sample was handled once it reached the pathologist.

 Some of these tests are only done for certain diagnoses.
-Others are not routinely done because they do not predict prognosis over and above standard measures or because they are not reliable measures for all tumors.
+Others are not routinely done because they don't predict prognosis better than standard measures or because they are not reliable measures for all tumors.

 Learn more about understanding your pathology report.